iamdtang/skaterdav85.github.io/teaching/2020/assignments/itp404/assignment-5.md

 - Dogs
 - Pigs

-The URL should follow the pattern `/animals/:animal` where `:animal` will be "cats", "chickens", "cows", "dogs", or "pigs".
+The URL should follow the pattern `/animals/:animal` where `:animal` will be "cats" / "kittens", "chickens", "cows", "dogs" / "puppies", or "pigs".

 When one of these links is clicked, fetch the data from the Reddit API `https://www.reddit.com/r/{animal}.json` (i.e. [https://www.reddit.com/r/pigs.json](https://www.reddit.com/r/pigs.json)).